European bison: Reproduction

 The rutting season occurs from August through to October.
 Bulls aged 4–6 years, though sexually mature, are prevented from mating by older bulls.
 Cows usually have a gestation period of 264 days, and typically give birth to one calf at a time.

 On average, male calves weigh 27.6 kg at birth, and females 24.4 kg.
 Body size in males increases proportionately to the age of 6 years.
 While females have a higher increase in body mass in their first year, their growth rate is comparatively slower than that of males by the age of 3–5.
 Bulls reach sexual maturity at the age of two, while cows do so in their third year.

 European bison have lived as long as 30 years in captivity, but in the wild their lifespan is usually between 18 and 24 years, with females living longer than males.
 Productive breeding years are between four and 20 years of age in females, and only between six and 12 years of age in males.

 Diet

 European bison feed predominantly on grasses, sedges, and herbs, although they also browse on shoots, twigs, bark, and leaves from trees and shrubs; in summer, an adult male can consume 32 kg of food in a day.
-Mosses, horsetails, fens, and fungi combined account for 0.1 to 0.7% of the rumen capacity, depending on the season.
+Mosses, horsetails, ferns, and fungi combined account for 0.1 to 0.7% of the rumen capacity, depending on the season.
 European bison in the Białowieża Forest in Poland have traditionally been fed hay in the winter for centuries, and large herds may gather around this diet supplement.
 European bison need to drink every day, and in winter can be seen breaking ice with their heavy hooves.